har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Board dimensions : ~ 36mm x 46mm

+Resistors are 0603 package.
+Capacitors are 0603 except for C3 (0805) and C6 (tantalum, Vishay-C).

 ## Assembly notes

 This layout is meant for manual assembly.
 I have placed vias in pads for shortest path to the power planes.
 The TPS82140 will have